NeoTeo/distriBlog/README.md

     echo 'This is the post text written inline.' | python post.py --title 'Title text' --image_files pic.png pic2.png --outfile newpost.html

 ## Todo
-* If no outfile is given, output to a temp file that is deleted locally after being added to IPFS.
+* <del>If no outfile is given, output to a temp file that is deleted locally after being added to IPFS.</del>✅
-* Implement default date and time to be the time of posting.
+* <del>Implement default date and time to be the time of posting.</del>✅
-* <del>Implement video and audio files.</del>✅
 * Design post layout.